 This fairy family line tells a story of magic and astonishment.
 The name of the line itself is inspired by the main character of one of the world's most famous novel: The Arabian Nights.
 The princess Sharazad is the storyteller of a magnificent collection of of ancient tales that are used as entertainment for her jealous and murderous husband.
 Every piece of furniture that belongs to the Sharazad family is richly decorated and minutely etched.
 The result is a precious and unique jewel.

 Flowers, leaves and sharp etches for the magnificent armoire Sharazad, the huge and precious piece of furnish inspired by the famous princess of The Arabian Nights novel.
 This wardrobe is a timeless and rich jewel that reminds us of faraway atmospheres and dreamy Arabian nights.

-Four legs made of wood with silver leafed finishing.
+Four tapered legs made of wood with silver leafed finish.

 Call it magic